gillescochez/angular2-scrolled/README.md

 # Angular 2 scrolled

-Angular scrolled in an infinite scrolling directive for angular 2 which trigger an event when the user scroll to the end.
+Angular2-scrolled in an infinite scrolling directive for angular 2 which trigger an event when the user scroll to the end.
 It supports both vertical and horizontal scrolling.

 *Doesn't require jQuery.*